+NAPLAN tests are held during May each year.
 The Australian Curriculum, Assessment and Reporting Authority (ACARA) has responsibility for the development and central management of the National Assessment Program - Literacy and Numeracy (NAPLAN).
 The Test Administration Authority (TAA) in each state or territory is responsible for the administration of the tests in their jurisdiction.
+All states and territories administer the tests in accordance with nationally agreed protocols.